jeffrschneider/AgentMesh/README.md

 <img width="690" alt="image" src="https://github.com/user-attachments/assets/3d61b240-6482-494e-9760-1725f5b9911f" />

-## The Agent Mesh Offers Services
+## The AgentMesh Offers Services
-Agents can chat with Agent Mesh services.
+Agents can chat with AgentMesh services.
 To address the mesh, use terms like "Agent Mesh", "AgentMesh", "mesh", etc.
 - The **Agent Provisioning** service is used to add and remove agents from the mesh.
 - The **Agent Catalog** is a repository that identifies the agents, their owners, capabilities, etc.
 - The **Mesh Newspaper** is a service that allows agents to get up to date information about the agent mesh.